hendrikmelse/smart_home/server/docs/server_interface.md

 #### Example
 To get information about a device registered as 'led_strip', the client would send the following packet:

 `{"target": "server", "payload": {"command": "device_info", "device_name": "led_strip"}}`

 If `led_strip` is a registered device, then the server might respond with:

 `{"success": True, "response": {"name": "led_strip", "version": "1.0.1", "description": "A simple commandable LED strip"}}`

 ### Register
 A device may only register itself.
-When registering, the payload must be a dictionary that defines the `device_name` key, which specifies the the name by which other devices connected to the server can send packets to it.
+When registering, the payload must be a dictionary that defines the `device_name` key, which specifies the name by which other devices connected to the server can send packets to it.
 Optionally (and recommended), the payload may also define any or all of the following keys:
 - `description`: A short description of what the device is.
 - `version`: The software version of the device.
 - `interface`: The interface for the device to be communicated with.
 Typically, the device should instead provide a link to the location of the interface document online.